-We talk about bots and chat bot
+We talk about bots and chat bots

 What are bots?

-A bot, also known as chatbot or simply bot, is a computer program that uses techniques of, more or less advanced, artificial intelligence that allow to interact with humans and especially execute tasks and answer questions posed by natural language or simplifications of this.
+A bot, also known as chatbot or simply bot, is a computer program that uses techniques of, more or less advanced, artificial intelligence that allow to interact with humans and especially execute tasks and answer questions posed by natural language or simplifications of it.

 What types of bots there are?